This is a story of how cannabis became a big part of the Jamaican culture, and how the two influenced the world.

 He also pushed for the legalization of the cannabis plant which is now happening in the US.
 One could say that he lost the battle, but ultimately won the war.

-Cannabis in Rastafari religion
+Cannabis in Rastafari Religion

 Rastas use ganja for spiritual and ceremonial purposes, and they call it various names: callie, herb, grass, and the holy plant.

 They argue that the use of ganja was written in the Bible, which Rastafari heavily leans on.
-The references to cannabis were made in the Bible:

-Lamb’s Bread cannabis strain
+Lamb’s Bread Cannabis Strain

 Lamb’s Bread, or Lamb’s Breath as the Dutch sometimes call it, is an authentic Jamaican (landrace) strain.

-This strain is a pure Sativa, which is traditionally grown on the slopes of the Blue Mountains, on the East part of the island.
+Lamb’s Bread is a pure Sativa, which is traditionally grown on the slopes of the Blue Mountains, on the East part of the island.

 So next time you’re in Jamaica, follow the steps of Uncle Bob and light up some Lamb’s Bread.
+It will surely help you appreciate the island fully.